open-telemetry/opentelemetry-java/CONTRIBUTING.md

 Gradle provides a feature called ["composite builds"](https://docs.gradle.org/current/userguide/composite_builds.html) that allows to replace some normally externally provided dependencies with a project that is built (included) in the same Gradle invocation.
-This can be useful to quickly test a new feature or bug fix you are developing in opentelmetry-java with the examples or the app or instrumentation library where you need the feature or run into the bug.
+This can be useful to quickly test a new feature or bug fix you are developing in opentelemetry-java with the examples or the app or instrumentation library where you need the feature or run into the bug.
 Unfortunately, opentelemetry-java does not work out of the box with this feature because Gradle is unable to map the project names to the customized artifact coordinates (see e.g. [gradle/gradle#18291](https://github.com/gradle/gradle/issues/18291)